entando/entando-docs/vuepress/docs/next/tutorials/solution/install-standard-demo.md

 - A working instance of Entando running on Kubernetes.
 [Install Entando on any Kubernetes provider](../#operations) or see [Getting Started](../../docs/getting-started/) for more information.
 - The ent command line tool, installed and connected to your Kubernetes instance.

-### Auto Install via the Entando Hub
+### Automatic Install via the Entando Hub
 Install the Standard Banking Demo by integrating the Entando Hub into your App Builder.
-1. Log into your `App Builder` → `Repository` → `Select Registry` kebob buttons → choose `Entando Hub` if it has been configured.
+1. Log into your `App Builder` → `Repository` → `Select Registry` (kebob menu) → choose `Entando Hub` if it has been configured.
      1. If not, choose `New Registry`
-     2. In the pop-up window, enter `Entando Hub` and URL [https://hub.entando.com], then `Save`
+     2. In the pop-up window, enter `Entando Hub` and [https://hub.entando.com] for the URL, then `Save`
      3. Click on the Hub in the Registry

 2. From the Hub Catalog, `Deploy` and `Install` the four Standard Banking Demo bundles in this order:
      1. `standard-demo-banking-bundle`
      2. `standard-demo-customer-bundle`
      3. `standard-demo-manage-users-bundle`
      4. `standard-demo-content-bundle`

-3. To navigate to Standard Demo:
+3. To navigate to the Standard Demo:
    * From the sidebar →  `Page` → `Management`
    * Find `Home SD` in the page tree
    * From the `Actions` pull-down menu →  `View Published Page`